 February 26, 2025

-Background and objectives: Present study aimed to investigate the effectiveness of Paradoxical Timetable Cure (PTC) on post-traumatic growth and self-compassion among long-term grief sufferers following COVID-19 bereavement.
+Objective: The present study aimed to investigate the effectiveness of the Paradoxical Timetable Cure (PTC) on post-traumatic growth and self-compassion among long-term grief sufferers following COVID-19 bereavement.

-Methods: This study employed a pre-test, post-test design with a control group and included a two-month follow-up period.
-The sample comprised 30 individuals in Kermanshah, identified in 2023 as having prolonged grief disorder (PGD), based on the Prolonged Grief Disorder Scale (PGD-13-R; Prigerson et al., 2021).
-These individuals were purposively selected based on specific criteria and then randomly divided into two groups: an experimental group and a control group, each comprising 15 participants.
-The experimental group was administered Paradoxical Timetable Cure (PTC), while the control group received no specific intervention.
-Data collection was conducted Post-Traumatic Growth Questionnaire (PTGQ; Tedeschi & Calhoun, 1996), and Self-Compassion Scale (SCS; Neff et al., 2003).
-The collected data were analyzed using univariate, multivariate analysis, and repeated measures of covariance in SPSS version 25.
+Methods and Materials: Employing a pre-test, post-test design with a control group, this study included a two-month follow-up period.
+Thirty individuals in Kermanshah, identified in 2023 as suffering from prolonged grief disorder (PGD) as per the Prolonged Grief Disorder Scale (PGD-13-R; Prigerson et al., 2021), were purposively selected based on specific criteria.
+Subsequently, they were randomly assigned into two equal groups: an experimental group receiving PTC and a control group with no intervention.
+Data were collected using the Post-Traumatic Growth Questionnaire (PTGQ; Tedeschi & Calhoun, 1996) and the Self-Compassion Scale (SCS; Neff et al., 2003).
+Statistical analysis was performed using univariate and multivariate analyses, along with repeated measures ANCOVA, in SPSS version 25.